sol-x/data-eng-test/README.md

   | location   | Location i.e. where the user was when the event triggered |
   | timestamp  | Date time                                                 |

+  **Note:** This is essentially the same data as what is found in the remote CouchDB database but enriched with location.
+The output should have the same number of rows as the remote CouchDB database.

 - Desired schema 2:

   | Column      | Description                                           |